meditationstuff/protocol_1/index.md

 1. What are you doing almost continuously all the time?
 1. Under what circumstances can you not maintain your iron grip?
 1. Can you safely let the thing that never forgets temporarily forget?, temporarily relax? [sic]
+1. Has it (really) always been this way?

 [<a href="#107h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]